skyfox69/jsapi/README.md

 ## Getting started

-### Creating an API operation

-Create the route for the API operation in `config/routes.rb`.
+Start by adding a route for the API operation to be created.
 For example, a non-resourceful route for a simple echo operation can be defined as below.

 ```ruby